 - Hetalia: Axis Powers has a strip about the famous Christmas Truce of 1914, showing England and Germany laying on the ground after the football/soccer game.

 - Subverted in Magical Girl Lyrical Nanoha A's.
 The only reason that the Wolkenritter didn't attack Nanoha and Fate on sight when the two of them came to visit Hayate in the hospital on Chrismas Eve was for the sake up upholding the Masquerade.
 The second everyone else was out of view...

 - Invoked in the Pokémon episode "Wobbu-Palooza!".
 Since Wobbuffet are incapable of attacking first, all the Pokemon Battles are forbidden during the Wobbuffet Festival.

-- One issue of Rainbow Rowell's Runaways sees the team trying to throw a Christmas party while under house arrest by the Seed, their latest nemeses.
+- One issue of Runaways (Rainbow Rowell) sees the team trying to throw a Christmas party while under house arrest by the Seed, their latest nemeses.
 Not wanting to be bad sports, they make sure that their guard, Gib, receives a present during the party.
 This ends up benefiting them, as Gib turns against the other members of the Seed, enabling them to survive the battle.

 - Joyeux Noël, which is based off the Real Life Christmas Truce of 1914.